rubenhensen/model-checking/README.md

 ## Usage

 The `prism_models` directory contains two examples of a 5x5 grid world. `grid_5x5_coupled.prism` contains the model in which certain states are coupled.
-These are the **corner states** (e.g. `x=0&y=0`) which have only two outgoing transitions, the **edge state** (e.g. `x=0&y=1`) which are the non-corner states located at the edge of the rid and have three outgoing transitions, and the **center states** which are all other states and have four outgoing transitions. `grid_5x5.prism` contains the model in which no states are coupled.
+These are the **corner states** (e.g. `x=0&y=0`) which have only two outgoing transitions, the **edge state** (e.g. `x=0&y=1`) which are the non-corner states located at the edge of the grid and have three outgoing transitions, and the **center states** which are all other states and have four outgoing transitions. `grid_5x5.prism` contains the model in which no states are coupled.

-A call to main with the help flag, `python main.py -h` gives the following information about running the script:
+A call to main with the help flag, `python main.py -h`, gives the following information about running the script:
 ```
 Probability learner for DTMC